MohamedMesto/Dealna.de_v1.4/README.md

 ### **Existing Features**

-The **EC Platform 2050 V1** offers a range of features designed to enhance the user experience and streamline the shopping process:
+The **Dealna.de v1** offers a range of features designed to enhance the user experience and streamline the shopping process:

 1. **Navigation**
    - The navigation menu is prominently featured at the top of the page, providing easy access to key sections such as **Shop**, **Deals**, **Account**, and **Cart**.